Mehinovic v. VuckovicTorture and Ethnic Cleansing in Bosnia-Herzegovina

 On April 17, 1992, Serb forces seized control of the Bosnian town of Bosanski Samac and almost immediately implemented a deliberate policy of ethnic cleansing.
 They subjected non-Serb adult males to wholesale detention and forcibly expelled hundreds of Croat and Muslim women, children and elderly.

 CJA client, Kemal Mehinovic, a Bosnian Muslim baker, was one of the victims of this campaign.
 On May 27, 1992, Kemal was taking a mid-day nap at home when Serb police and soldiers knocked on his door.
-They beat him in front of his family and arrested him without a warrant, then drove him to a police station for interrogation.
+They beat him in front of his famil, arrested him without a warrant, and then drove him to a police station for interrogation.
 He was held in Serb detention centers, under squalid conditions with little food and no medical care.
-For the next six months, he endured brutal torture at the hands of a former neighbor, now turned prison guard, a Serb soldier named Nikola Vuckovic.
+For the next six months, he endured brutal torture at the hands of a former neighbor, turned prison guard, a Serb soldier named Nikola Vuckovic.

 Prior to the war, Vuckovic was also a resident of Bosanki Samac, where he knew the plaintiffs well.
 His brother-in-law worked in Kemal’s bakery.
 Ironically, Vuckovic’s own wife was a Bosnian Muslim.
 Yet none of this kept him from torturing his former neighbors with utter savagery.

 Vuckovic beat the plaintiffs with bare fists and metal pipes, sometimes hanging them from ropes and beating their genitals.
 With a knife, he carved a Muslim symbol into one plaintiff’s face and plunged his head into a latrine.
 Witnesses testified that Vuckovic often drank with other Serb soldiers and invited them to “help themselves” to the detainees.
-He shouted racial epithets at them: “Sue cemo vas pobit” (“We’ll kill all of you”), and cursed Bosnian Muslims as an “Izmislena nacija” (“invented nationality”).
+He shouted racial epithets at them: “Sue cemo vas pobit” (“We’ll kill all of you”), and he cursed Bosnian Muslims as an “Izmislena nacija” (“invented nationality”).
 Vuckovic and the other soldiers played Russian roulette with their captives.
 They fired rounds over a plaintiff’s head, mocking: “Even the bullets don’t want him.”

 “Vuckovic directly and even sadistically participated in, aided, and observed horrific acts of brutality committed against defenseless civilian detainees whose only crime was that they were members of the Muslim ethnic group ...
 These acts were at the core of the definition of crimes against humanity.”